 You know, I can’t tell if it is just my imagination, but there seems to be this idea of a perfect researcher/academic among the research community.

-Someone who is intelligent, beams confidence, is engaging to read and listen to, never goofs up, never bores, asks the right questions, gives the best answers, is the life of the party, is always on top of their work and emails.
+Someone who is intelligent, beams confidence, is engaging to read and listen to, never goofs up, never bores, asks the most intriguing questions, gives the best answers, is the life of the party, is always on top of their work and emails.
 Anyone else falls short.
 They are boring teachers or bad speakers, or distracting because of their speech tics, or just not good enough.
 I may be exaggerating just a little, but you get the idea.

 In addition to creating unhealthy expectations of others, this boomerangs to how we view ourselves.
-We compare ourselves to this mythical researcher who, like some decorator crab, has collected the abilities of all the people we admire and wears it like a sequinned jacket.
+We compare ourselves to this mythical researcher who, like some decorator crab, has collected the abilities of all the people we admire and wears them like a sequinned jacket.
 Compared to this formidable decorator crab, we find ourselves falling short.
 We’re just a lowly barnacle.

 And imposter syndrome finds a cue to slide in, innocuously.